fastrgv/RufasSok/README.md

 * uses OpenAL for applause sound;
 * all runtime files are in ./data/
 * all puzzle files are in ./games/
-* includes 3 external autosolvers:  iplr3r, ibox3r, hbox4
+* includes 3 external autosolvers:  iplr3r, ibox3r, hbox5
 * includes 3 embedded autosolvers that help you to learn.
 * no installation
 * no dependencies
 * simply unzip in your Downloads directory, and run;
 * or unzip onto a USB flash drive [w/same file format] and run.

+To start the game type:

+on linux:
+	rufasok_gnu

+on osx:
+	rufasok_osx

+on windows:
+	rufasok64.bat

 ----------------------------------------------
 ## Embedded Autosolver Function
 Three autosolvers are now embedded within this application so that pressing the (=)-key or (,)-key or (.)-key at any time initiates an attempt to solve the present state of the current puzzle within a limited amount of time.
 If successful then you will see an onscreen prompt to continue to press the same key to single-step toward the solution.
 Otherwise you will see no such prompt.
 These three embedded solvers are good for small and dense layouts;  but not so good at large, sparse puzzles.

-The 3rd alternate solver [hbox4] is initiated with the (.)-key.
+The 3rd alternate solver [hbox5] is initiated with the (.)-key.
 It is the most capable embedded solver.

 Note: all 3 solvers can fail if the puzzle is too large (256 or more valid puzzle positions).